lue-bird/elm-docs-diff/README.md

   - versions of a package that doesn't have a complete change log
   - the original package and a fork or re-publish under a different name
   - versions of private packages

-## TODO
-  - a way to generate a textual form like `elm diff` that can for example be used to fill in missing change log items